Tempered AI Assessment

 Canaries in the Coal Mine?
 Six Facts about the Recent Employment Effects of Artificial Intelligence

-- Early-career workers (ages 22-25) in AI-exposed occupations experienced 13% relative decline in employment
+- Early-career workers (ages 22-25) in AI-exposed occupations experienced 13% relative employment decline

 State of AI-Assisted Software Development 2025